jrte/ribose/README.md

 ## Some Examples
 Here are some examples to get things started.
 These are abridged from the ginr source for the patterns in the ribose test suite (`patterns/test/*.inr`).

-Ribose specializes ginr to accept only regular patterns comprised of ternary terms *(input, effector\[parameters\] ...)*, using the tape shifting operator `[]` to associate parameters with effectors (so `(X, Y[Z])` is equivalent to `(X, Y, Z)`).
+Ribose specializes ginr to accept only regular patterns comprised of ternary terms *(input, effector\[parameters\] ...)*, using the tape shifting operator `[]` to associate parameters with effectors (so `(X,Y[Z])` is equivalent to `(X,Y,Z)`).
 Such terms are combined and composed using regular operators to specify and recombine ribose transducers.
-Below, the `(X, Y, Z))$(0, 1 2) → (X, Y Z)` operation uses the projection operator `$` to flatten effectors and parameters onto a single tape in canonical order.
-The `:prsseq` operator is then applied to verify that the pattern is a single-valued (subsequential) function sequentially mapping input to target effectors `X → Y Z` and to provide a readable listing of the compiled FST transitions.
+Below, the `(X,Y,Z)$(0,1 2) → (X,Y Z)` operation uses the projection operator `$` to flatten effectors and parameters onto a single tape in canonical order.
+The `:prsseq` operator is then applied to verify that the pattern is a single-valued (subsequential) function `X → Y Z` sequentially mapping input to target effectors and parameters and to provide a readable listing of the compiled FST transitions.
 ### Hello World
 ```
 Hello = (nil, out[`Hello World`] stop);